 When should I invest in an RRSP?

 The main purpose of an RRSP is to save for retirement.
 The Government of Canada does allow for money for alternate purposes, including a tax-free withdrawal to purchase your first home.
-The Home Buyer’s Plan (discussed in greater detail below) allows you to make a tax-free withdrawal in order to purchase or build a house.
+The Home Buyer’s Plan (discussed in greater detail below) allows you to make a tax-free withdrawal to purchase or build a house.
 The quicker you invest in an RRSP for this purpose, the more you will reap the full benefits.

 If you’re investing for retirement, you should begin investing as soon as you receive your first paycheque.
 Even nominal contributions will help prepare you for a comfortable retirement down the line.